ClevelandOnRails/rubyonrailsbook/src/chapters/chapter_4.md

 Thats right.
 They look like normal text, not like links.
 Lets fix that.

 Well, how do we go about defining this?
-Because we are using Bootstrap for the reasons outlined above, we can use a Bootstrap class.
-Now, lets take a look at the bootstrap documentation.
+Because we are using Bootstrap for the reasons outlined above, we can use something that is already in Bootstrap.

 Lets take a look at the [base CSS section of the Bootstrap docs](http://twitter.github.com/bootstrap/base-css.html).